 - Rowan Hall: administrative offices, student lounge, dining room, and the chapel.

-- Eleven student dormitories: Byers Hall I & II (which also contains Health Services and the Campus Store), Derrickson, Eyre, George, Jenks, Longstreth, Smith, Stell, Townsend, and C Cottage.
+- Twelve student dormitories: Byers Hall I & II (which also contains Health Services and the Campus Store), C Cottage, Derrickson, Eyre, George, Jenks, Longstreth, Smith, Stell, Townsend, and Watson.

 - The Restall Sports Center, completed in 1988, offers a basketball court, indoor running track, weight room, locker rooms, offices, lounge, and laundry facilities.